goto1134/git-lfs-migrate/README.md

 git fsck && git push --mirror git@github.com:bozaro/git-lfs-migrate-converted.git
 ```

-After that you with have:
+After that you will have:

  * New repository bozaro/git-lfs-migrate-converted
  * All *.md and *.jar in this repository will stored in LFS storage